NewsRegionAnne Arundel County

 In one case a large sheet of ice slid off a car and flew into the windshield of an Anne Arundel County Sheriff's cruiser.

-Despite a shattered windshield the deputy maintained control behind the wheel, avoiding a crash.
+Despite the shattered windshield the deputy maintained control behind the wheel, avoiding a crash.

-A similar situation occurred along northbound I-95 and the Tydings Bridge, in Cecil County.
+A similar situation also occurred along northbound I-95 and the Tydings Bridge, in Cecil County on Wednesday.

 The Susquehanna Hose Company reported two people being hospitalized after a chunk of ice went through the windshield of a car traveling in the area.